 In April 2015, the FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs.
 This update requires that debt issuance costs be presented in the balance sheet as a direct deduction from the associated debt liability.
 This update is effective for annual and interim periods for fiscal years beginning after December 15, 2015, which will require us to adopt these provisions in the first quarter of fiscal 2017.
 Early adoption is permitted for financial statements that have not been previously issued.
 This update will be applied on a retrospective basis.
-We do not expect the adoption of this update to have a material impact on our consolidated financial statements.
+The adoption of this update will not have a material impact on our consolidated financial statements.
+Our current balance of debt issuance costs was approximately \$3.5 million at the end of the third quarter of fiscal 2016.